TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 Perfect!!
 We have it!!

+I really liked this machine because it touches on some really cool concepts and gives us the opportunity to use amazing tools like bkcrack.

-I hope that you learn and have fun with this machine.
+I hope you learned and had fun with this machine.
 Keep hacking!❤️

 <br />